WEST VIRGINIA UNIVERSITY

 About

 West Virginia University has competed in Advanced Vehicle Technology Competitions (AVTCs) since they began in 1988 with the Methanol Marathon.
-After participating in 10 of the past AVTCs, the West Virginia University EcoCAR team is ready to use their experiences from previous competitions to compete in the latest AVTC: the EcoCAR EV Challenge.
+After participating in 10 of the last 13 AVTCs, the West Virginia University EcoCAR team is thrilled to continue its efforts in Year 3 of the EcoCAR EV Challenge.

-Made up of over 80 undergraduate and graduate students majoring in different fields such as engineering, computer science, business and communications, the WVU EcoCAR team is prepared to modify the electric architecture of the 2023 Cadillac LYRIQ to promote improved efficiency and functionality and implement connected and automotive vehicle (CAVs) systems.
+Made up of over 50 undergraduate and graduate students majoring in different fields such as engineering, computer science, public administration, social work and marketing communications, the WVU EcoCAR team is prepared to refine the modifications made in Year 2 the electric architecture of the 2023 Cadillac LYRIQ to promote improved efficiency and functionality and implement connected and automotive vehicle (CAVs) systems.

 Mission

-West Virginia University EcoCAR focuses on bringing together a diverse team consisting of faculty members, graduate, and undergraduate students to guide and sharpen technical skills.
+West Virginia University EcoCAR focuses on bringing together a cross-functional team consisting of faculty members, graduate, and undergraduate students to guide and sharpen technical skills.
 Incorporating the competition’s vision as well as improving soft skills helps students engage and prepare for professional work environments, allowing our team to advance towards our goal of increased automotive job placement.
-Improving the team’s ability to work in diverse environments will produce more opportunity for engagement with underrepresented communities, which will be the focus of most of the planned outreach events in Year 1.
-Additionally, the WVU team plans to define our success by placing in the top five teams at the end of each year’s competition.

 Goals